physionetchallenges/physionetchallenges.github.io/2022/index.md

     </tbody>
 </table>

 We are starting this year's Challenge with this [scoring metric](https://github.com/physionetchallenges/evaluation-2022) and welcome [feedback](https://groups.google.com/g/physionet-challenges/).
-The [leaderboard](leaderboard) provides the Challenge scoring metric for successful submissions on the hidden validation data.
+The [leader board](leaderboard) provides the Challenge scoring metric for successful submissions on the hidden validation data.

 ## <a name="rules-and-deadlines"></a> Challenge Rules and Deadlines